 Cell Phone Driving Laws in Massachusetts

-Can I use my cell phone while driving?
+Can I use my cell phone while driving in Massachusetts?

 Previously, drivers 18 and older were allowed to talk on phones while driving, so long as one hand remained on the wheel at all times, and providing the device did not interfere with driving.
 For those under 18, any use of a mobile phone while driving (even just for talking) is prohibited.
 The only exception is if you need to report an emergency, but even then you are encouraged to pull over.
 Use of Mobile Phone/Electronic Device by Junior Operator comes with a $100 first-offense penalty AND a 60-day license suspense and attitudinal course requirement.

 Can I text while driving in MA?

 No!
 Not even under the current law.
-Under no circumstances can you write, read, or send text messages while driving, no matter how old you are.
-Here’s another key point: this law applies even when you are stopped in traffic.
+Under no circumstances can you write, read, or send text messages while driving.
+Here’s another key point: this restriction applies even when you are stopped in traffic.
 So don’t try sneaking in a few texts at the red light or during your gridlock commute: it’s a civil offense.
-The first time you’re caught will cost you $100—$200 and $500 fines come after that.
+The first time you’re caught will cost you $100—$250 and $500 fines come after that.